input-output-hk/cardano-docs.iohk.io/_docs/technical/2017-02-07-pstypebridge.md

 permalink: /technical/pstypebridge/
 group: technical
 ---
+[//]: # (Reviewed at ac0126b2753f1f5ca6fbfb555783fbeb1aa141bd)

 # PureScript type bridge

 In the [Wallets](/technical/wallet/) section, it was discussed how the wallet types are organized and how the API is structured.
-This section will be a review of the way these types are used in the frontend, which was written in PureScript.
+This section is a review of the way these types are used in the frontend written in PureScript.

 ## PureScript